-As a sustainable, fair trade, and certified child-labor free brand, we are on a mission to transform the way the world perceives, produces, and consumes style.
-That’s why we work directly with indigenous tribes in Colombia, paying them fair wages, to create one of our top products, the Arhuaco mochila.
+As a sustainable, and fair trade brand, we are on a mission to transform the way the world perceives, produces, and consumes style.
+That’s why we work directly with indigenous tribes in Colombia, paying them fair wages, to create one of our top products, the Arhuaco mochila bag.
 We believe sustainable and fair trade fashion can change the world- the environment and the lives of individuals.
 The Arhuaco mochila is just one example of how our brand is committed to that mission.

-For this reason, you can feel proud to wear our mochila.
+For this reason, you can feel proud to wear our Colombian mochila.
 You are helping to empower women and you are wearing a unique piece with history and a story behind it.
-You are supporting sustainable, fair trade, and certified child-labor free fashion- with purposed style.